SymbioticLab/Oobleck/README.md

     1. If Oobleck can produce pipelines for any number of GPUs
     2. If execution time of instantiated pipelines are balanced via batch distribution.
 3. **Dynamic reconfiguration (Section 5)**: Oobleck dynamically reconfigures pipelines when a set of GPUs is lost by reusing the pre-generated set of pipeline templates.
 Tests check a set of pipeline template can be used for reconfiguration and if Oobleck can continue training with a new pipeline set.
-4. **Hybrid parallelism execution**: We provide an integration test that executes two pipelines with 2 GPUs each for the same model.
-GPUs are only used in this test.

 ### Pipeline template generation